neugun/EASEQ-FISH/README.md

 - Released the 3D-SeqFISH github page on 7/2/22
 - Add 3D-SeqFISH individual scripts on 7/4/22
 - Test PFH and FPFH on 7/4/22
-- Grouped registration scripts and evaluation on 7/4/22
+- Grouping registration scripts and evaluation on 7/4/22
 - Test RANSAC-ICP on 7/5/22
 - Generate shuffled point clouds on 7/7/22
 - Determine the threshold for radius on 7/9/22